 Taxi drivers also drive for other ride platforms such as Uber, DiDi, and InDriver.

 Importantly once your ride arrives, follow these easy, step by step safety tips:

 - Verify license plate and type of car

-- Verify the name of the driver and allow them to verify your name before getting in the car (If NEITHER of these matches, don’t get in the car)
+- Ensure the name of the driver matches the app.
+Allow the driver to verify your name before getting in the car.
+If NEITHER of these matches, don’t get in the car.

 - NEVER sit in the front seat – only sit in the back.